Tech Open Air - Bringing people together through an event app

 ANALYSIS

 In order to jump into the high-fidelity wireframes, we needed to analyse the competition first.
 We gathered that some of the tech festivals presented themselves in a more corporate manner (with dim colors and corporate illustrations, like the Web Summit Lisbon) and others like SXSW were more “out of the box” in the use of color and graphic elements.
-Bits&Pretzels appeared to be somewhere in the middle, with a bright yellow in contrast with black and big bold call to actions.
+Bits&Pretzels appeared to be somewhere in the middle.

 THE STYLE TILE